Finding an LGBT-friendly church in Belgium is not easy. Here are the results of my small survey to discover LGBT-affirming churches in Belgium.

 As to the others, the response was not so positive.
 One church contacted me by telephone and said that they warmly welcome gay and lesbian Christians but participation would “depend on lifestyle.”
 This clearly shows that a “welcoming church” is not necessarily an “affirming church.”

 Most churches, however, simply did not reply.
 Nor to my follow-up email.
 And in some cases, did not wish to engage on the topic face-to-face.
-Some of these are evangelical churches which I know are not LGBT-friendly through negative experiences I have heard about.
+Some of these are evangelical churches that I know are not LGBT-friendly through negative experiences I have heard about.
 Other evangelical churches – particularly in the Church of England – maintain a culture of silence.
 Probably in the hope that the issue will go away if they keep their heads in the sand.

 Finding an LGBT-friendly church in Belgium